Teradata/stacki-wiki/Creating-Simple-(Package-based)-Pallets.md

 Pallets allow you to install and configure applications you have created or downloaded.
 It's a simple way to keep multiple versions or to do patching/upgrading.

-Additionally, if your site-specific requirements are complex and can't be easily captured using the "extend/replace" methods found in the [Extend Backend Nodes](https://github.com/StackIQ/stacki/wiki/Extend-Backend-Nodes) documentation, a site-specific pallet is one of the ways to capture all the required configuration and site-specific RPMS.
+Additionally, if your site-specific requirements are complex and can't be easily captured using [Carts](https://github.com/StackIQ/stacki/wiki/Carts), a site-specific pallet is one of the ways to capture all the required configuration and site-specific RPMS.

 These commands work with RHEL as well.
 CentOS is the example.
 But, really, why are you paying Red Hat?